kharod/playwright_poc/README.md

 6. **Run Tests**: Executes the test suite
 7. **Upload Artifacts**: Stores test results for review

+### Important CI/CD Requirements

+- **Package Lock File**: Ensure `package-lock.json` is committed to your repository.
+This file is critical for CI/CD as it guarantees consistent installations across environments.
+- **Node.js Version**: The workflow uses Node.js 18.
+Adjust if your application requires a different version.
+- **Report Artifacts**: Test reports are preserved for 30 days after each run.
+- **Timeouts**: The workflow has a 60-minute timeout to accommodate long-running tests.

 ### Viewing CI Results

 After tests run in the CI pipeline: